Topics covered

 Takeaway

 No perfect strategy exists for PTO accruals and the policies that define them.
-Finding the best approach for your company can take time, patience and a clear understanding of what employees expect.
-Read how PTO accruals work, the different options to implement them and how to spot a solid policy for your people and business.
+Finding the best approach for your company can take time, patience and a clear understanding of your operational goals and employees’ expectations.
+Read how to calculate PTO accruals, how they work, the different ways to implement them and how to spot a solid policy for your people and business.

 More physically strenuous work could justify more downtime.
-On the other hand, employees for a business with exceptionally flexible scheduling may not need ample PTO.
-Other companies might not have traditional PTO accrual at all by assigning an identical allowance to every worker at the start of the year.
+On the other hand, employees for a business with exceptionally flexible scheduling may not need excessive PTO.
+Other companies might not have traditional PTO accruals, but instead award an identical annual allowance to every worker at the start of the year.

 What is PTO accrual?

-A PTO accrual is the policy that determines how and when employees earn PTO for the hours they work.
+PTO accrual is the policy that determines how and when employees earn paid time off for the hours they work.
 PTO may cover vacation time, sick time, bereavement and personal days.
 It can also be:

 - awarded in a lump sum